 Compare your financial aid offer letters

-First, list the total price of each school.
+When comparing letters, first make a note of the total price of each school.
 Then look at how much assistance each one offers — and, more importantly, what forms of assistance each offers.

 On the other hand, if School B’s price is $50,000 a year, and they offer you $25,000 in grants and scholarships, $15,000 in loans, and $5,000 in a work-study program, you’ll be responsible for coming up with $5,000 on your own or with your family for the year.